 For this article, we’ve teamed up with bike expert Willem from bike shop Willemstraatbike in Utrecht for the best tips on buying your first bicycle in the Netherlands.

-Bikes can differ pretty wildly, so how do you know which option is the one for you?
+Bikes in the Netherlands can differ pretty wildly — so how do you know which option is the one for you?

 Male or Female

 Brakes are another point of difference.
 Do you prefer hand brakes or a pedal brake?
-A pedal brake requires you to move the pedal in a reverse direction to slow down, but some people don’t trust it as much if they’ve used hand brakes their whole life.
+A pedal brake requires you to move the pedal in a reverse direction to slow down, but some people feel uncomfortable with this if they’ve used hand brakes their whole life.

-With hand brakes you squeeze two levers on the handlebars to brake – one side controls the back wheel and the other the front, but you almost always use them together to avoid popping up on one wheel.
+With hand brakes you squeeze two levers on the handlebars to brake.
+One side of the steering wheel’s brake controls the back wheel, and the other the front.
+However, you almost always use them together to avoid popping up on one wheel.

-Willem says most affordable bikes come with a pedal brake.
+According to Willem, a pedal brake is the most common option for internationals.
 “Students often buy a bike with a pedal brake because these are cheaper.”

-Additionally, hand brakes comprise a lot of cables which easily break in bike sheds.
+Additionally, hand brakes have a lot of cables which easily break in bike sheds.
 More breakages equal more money in maintenance, Willem explains.

 “Gears are handy, especially if you have to cover long distances,” tells Willem.
-But, don’t go all out — just three gears will do unless you’re planning on riding to the next country or completing the Tour de France.
+But, don’t go all out when buying a bike with gears.
+Three gears will do — unless you’re planning on riding to the next country or completing the Tour de France.